Gnuckorg/DaPaginatorBundle/Resources/doc/basic_usage.md

 Here is an explanation on the argments of these two methods in this example:

 `defineOffsetPaginatedContent`:
-* 'big_cities' is the id of the paginated content.
+* The first argument is the fields/columns to display.
+The key is the property or key of the data and the value is the displayed (or translated) name of the field.
 * 'array' is the id of the [adapter](adapters.md) to handle the data.
 * The third argument is the data.
 In fact, these are the arguments to pass to the adapter constructor in an array form.
-* '$skip' is the number of rows to skip in the data.
-* '$limit' is the number of rows to retrieve.
 * 'skip' is the name of the offset parameter in the querystring.
 * 'limit' is the name of the length parameter in the querystring.

-`definePaginatedContentView`:
-* 'big_cities' is the id of the paginated content.
-* 'names' is the id of the view.
-* The third argument is the an array with the name of the properties in key and the displayed names in value.
-You can specify non-existent keys to display additional [custom columns](column_customization.md).

 You can use a page/per_page pattern instead of the offset/length one with the method `definePerPagePaginatedContent` which works the same as `defineOffsetPaginatedContent`.